Clipstone: Industrial Revolution

-Clipstone Riot 1767
+Clipstone riot

 In 1767 much of the local forest was managed by the Duke of Portland for the production of timber.
 In the 1760s there were a number of prosecutions of local people for entering the forest park and causing disorders.
 In 1767 labourers from Warsop and Worksop were involved in the Clipstone Riot.
 As the Duke of Portland was at the time involved in making the place more profitable for himself, and so impacting on the timber rights of the commoners, this may have been the cause of the riots.

-General description

-Clipstone is split into two areas – New Clipstone, approximately four miles from Mansfield town, and Kings Clipstone slightly further away, formerly known as Old Clipstone until 2003 when the ancient name of Kings Clipstone was resurrected.
-Both settlements lie alongside the B6030 road.